 THRIFT AND SAVINGS PLANS.
 The Student Loan Marketing Association Employees' Thrift and Savings Plan (the "Thrift and Savings Plan") is available to all employees of Sallie Mae after the completion of one year of service.
 Employees participate in the Thrift and Savings Plan by contributing up to six percent of their salaries.
 Sallie Mae provides a matching contribution equal to 100% of each participant's contribution.

+(1) Payable for life to employees retiring in 1996 at age 62.

 Participants are always fully vested in their own contributions to the Thrift and Savings Plan.
 Participants vest in Sallie Mae's matching contribution at the rate of 25% for each year of participation after their first year of service and, therefore, are fully vested in the matching contributions after five years of service.
 Participants may make withdrawals from the Thrift and Savings Plan, subject to penalties in most instances, and borrow under certain limited conditions.